 The Read to ME Challenge is a month-long public awareness campaign to promote childhood literacy in Maine held annually during February.
 This year the Maine DOE will be kicking off the Read to ME Challenge on February 1st with the Commissioner doing a special reading – more information will be forthcoming via the Maine DOE Newsroom.
 We encourage you to join the challenge by sharing moments that encourage literacy with children of all ages.

-What was the Read to ME Challenge?
+What is the Read to ME Challenge?

 Steps for Taking the Read to ME Challenge

-- Read an engaging book, chapter of a novel, newspaper or magazine article, comics, nursery rhymes or poetry.
+- Read an engaging book, chapter of a novel, newspaper or magazine article, comics, nursery rhymes, or poetry.